 However, SEBI found his site stockbenifits prominently displaying his RA registration, user agreement, payment details, and promotion of research advisory services.

-The order concluded this was a deliberate attempt to acquire clients through the website while avoiding mandatory disclosure requirements.
+The order concluded that this was a deliberate attempt to acquire clients through the website while avoiding mandatory disclosure requirements.

 3. Hiding the Investor Charter and Blocking Grievance Access